Why would anyone want to use BSD?

 Method 2: Black List

 Of course, for your own laptop, the above solution will not do.
-It is to much work to maintain a list of the hundreds and thousands of internet services needed on a day-to-day basis, and besides, blocking of the internet like that is just inhumane...
+It is too much work to maintain a list of the hundreds and thousands of internet services needed on a day-to-day basis, and besides, blocking of the internet like that is just inhumane...
 Still, we would like to block offensive websites.
 Here is one quick solution (we will also add a DNS-based whitelist, in case our blacklist contains false positives):

 # Use the default /etc/pf.conf, and add two extra lines in